Easy As Cookies

 Instructions

-• Add diced apple and pear, and toss with flour mixture to coat.
-Stir in buttermilk, mixing until dough is just combined.
+• Use a fork to stir in buttermilk, mixing until dough is just combined.

 • Turn dough out onto a lightly floured surface.
 Pat into a 9-inch round.
 Cut into 8 wedges, and sprinkle with 1 tablespoon sugar.